Goshen, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 58.4 sqkm, of which 58.1 sqkm are land and 0.2 sqkm are water, comprising 0.41% of the town.
 Goshen is drained by the South Branch Sugar River and its tributaries Blood Brook and Gunnison Brook, and hence lies almost fully within the Connecticut River watershed.
-Most of the southeast part of town is drained by Cherry Brook, one of the headwaters of the Ashuelot River, a southwest-flowing tributary of the Connecticut, but a small area at the southeast corner of town has the headwaters of the east-flowing West Branch Warner River, part of the Merrimack River watershed.
+Most of the southeastern part of town is drained by Cherry Brook, one of the headwaters of the Ashuelot River, a southwestward-flowing tributary of the Connecticut, but a small area at the southeastern corner of town has the headwaters of the eastward-flowing West Branch Warner River, part of the Merrimack River watershed.

 The long ridge of Mount Sunapee occupies the eastern edge of town.
 The highest point in Goshen is an unnamed knob on the ridge (near Goves Mountain) where the elevation reaches 2529 ft above sea level.

 New Hampshire Route 10 passes through the western part of the town, including Goshen village, and leads north to Newport and south to Keene.
 New Hampshire Route 31 has its northern terminus at Route 10 and leads southeast to Hillsborough.